albertodemichelis/squirrel/doc/source/reference/language/statements.rst

     stat:= 'try' stat 'catch' '(' id ')' stat

 The try statement encloses a block of code in which an exceptional condition can occur, such as a runtime error or a throw statement.
-The catch clause provides the exceptionhandling code.
+The catch clause provides the exception-handling code.
 When a catch clause catches an exception, its id is bound to that exception.